I am a student in the Physics PhD program at the University

 interests include short-range gravity, gravity

-gradiometry, weak-value amplification, and high-sensitivity angular deflection measurements.
+gradiometry, weak-value amplification, high-sensitivity angular deflection measurements, and novel laser fabrication methods.
 My undergraduate work was in

 - I'm graduating soon.
 I'm interested in job opportunities where I can be involved with hands-on research and development.